Ear plug: types, symptoms and removal methods. Sulfur plug - causes, symptoms, ways to get rid of it at home

 The main components of earwax are fats, cholesterol, unsaturated fatty acids and wax esters.
 Therefore, it does not dissolve in water, providing natural lubrication to the skin of the external auditory canal, as well as preventing it from drying out and protecting it from dust particles.

-In addition, sulfonamides (suppress the growth of pathogens), lysozyme (an enzyme that destroys the cell walls of bacteria) and immunoglobulins (immune system cells) are added to the composition of earwax.
+In addition, earwax contains sulfonamides (suppress the growth of pathogens), lysozyme (an enzyme that destroys the cell walls of bacteria) and immunoglobulins (cells of the immune system).
 Thanks to these components and the acidic reaction (pH = 4-6), earwax protects the external auditory canal from bacteria and fungi.

-That is, the formation of earwax is a physiological process that is necessary for the protection and normal operation of the hearing organ.
+That is, the formation of earwax is a physiological process that is necessary for the protection and normal functioning of the hearing organ.

 The external auditory canal contacts the inside of the temporomandibular joint.
-And thanks to his movements during a conversation or chewing, earwax moves from the eardrum outwards.
+And thanks to his movements during talking or chewing, earwax moves outward from the eardrum.

 In addition, the skin of the external auditory canal grows at a rate equal to the growth of nails.
-During growth, it moves outward from the eardrum, shifting the earwax to the exit.
-That is, for example, sulfur attached to the eardrum will move outward on its own within 3-4 months.
+As it grows, it moves outward from the eardrum, pushing earwax toward the exit.
+That is, for example, wax attached to the eardrum will move outward on its own within 3-4 months.

-Also in the skin of the external auditory canal there are cilia, which, making oscillatory movements, promote earwax from the inside to the outside.
+Also in the skin of the external auditory canal there are cilia, which, making oscillatory movements, promote earwax from the inside out.

-However, unfortunately, often under the influence of certain factors, the work of the sulfuric and sebaceous glands, as well as the mechanism of self-purification, is disrupted.
+However, unfortunately, often when exposed to certain factors, the work of the sulfur and sebaceous glands, as well as the self-cleaning mechanism, is disrupted.

-They can act both independently and in combination with each other, leading to faster and more frequent formation of sulfur plugs.
+They can act either independently or in combination with each other, leading to faster and more frequent formation of wax plugs.

 Improper hygienic care of the external auditory canal

-Excessively frequent and rough use of cotton swabs or cleansing the external auditory canal with improvised means (for example, pins or knitting needles) is the most common cause of the formation of sulfuric plug.
+Excessively frequent and rough use of cotton swabs or cleaning the external auditory canal with improvised means (for example, pins or knitting needles) is the most common cause of the formation of wax plugs.

 As a result, the skin of the external auditory canal is injured, and the production of secretion by the sulfur glands is enhanced.
-Next, the earwax is pushed deep into the eardrum, where it is compacted.
-Therefore, the process of its self-purification is violated.
+Next, the earwax is pushed deeper into the eardrum, where it becomes compacted.
+Therefore, the process of its self-cleaning is disrupted.

 In addition, during intensive cleaning, the cilia of the skin of the external auditory canal are damaged.
-Therefore, they cease to fulfill their function: the promotion of the formed sulfur outwards.
+Therefore, they cease to perform their function: moving the formed sulfur outward.

-It is noteworthy that often the methods of improper hygienic care for the external auditory canal are "come from childhood".
+It is noteworthy that often methods of improper hygienic care of the external auditory canal come from childhood.
 Because children, watching adults, adopt their methods of removing earwax.

 Anatomical features

-There is a tortuosity or narrowness of the external auditory canal, so the process of self-purification of earwax is disrupted.
+There is tortuosity or narrowness of the external auditory canal, therefore the process of self-cleaning of earwax is disrupted.

-Moreover, the anatomical features of the structure can be both congenital and acquired (for example, appear after an injury).
+Moreover, the anatomical features of the structure can be either congenital or acquired (for example, appear after an injury).

 Tendency to increased secretion of earwax

-Occurs with violations of the metabolism of fats in the body, which lead to an increase in the formation of cholesterol, which is part of earwax.
-As a result, it becomes more viscous, so the process of its self-cleaning from the external auditory canal is disrupted.
+Occurs when there are disturbances in the metabolism of fats in the body, which lead to increased formation of cholesterol, which is part of earwax.
+As a result, it becomes more viscous, and therefore the process of its self-cleaning from the external auditory canal is disrupted.

-It is noteworthy that often the peculiarities of metabolism are inherited, and not only occur with certain diseases (for example, with atherosclerosis).
+It is noteworthy that metabolic features are often inherited, and not only occur in certain diseases (for example, atherosclerosis).

 Inflammatory and infectious diseases of the external auditory canal (for example, otitis externa)

-They lead to increased secretion production by the sebaceous and sulfuric glands, but it does not have time to be removed, therefore it accumulates.
+They lead to increased secretion production by the sebaceous and sulfur glands, but it does not have time to be removed, so it accumulates.

-In addition, the lumen of the external auditory canal decreases due to inflammatory edema of the skin.
-As a result, a mechanical obstacle is created in the way of self-purification of earwax.
+In addition, the lumen of the external auditory canal decreases due to inflammatory swelling of the skin.
+As a result, a mechanical obstacle is created in the path of self-cleaning of earwax.

-The qualitative composition of earwax also changes: the number of protective factors (lysozyme, immunoglobulins, and others) decreases in it.
-Therefore, the ear glands are secondarily affected by pathogens, and the course of the infectious and inflammatory disease is aggravated.
+The qualitative composition of earwax also changes: the number of protective factors in it decreases (lysozyme, immunoglobulins and others).
+Therefore, the ear glands are secondarily affected by pathogens, and the course of the infectious-inflammatory disease is aggravated.

-It leads to trauma to the skin of the external auditory canal (for example, the occurrence of abrasions), so the production of earwax increases.
-In the future, it is pushed inside the external auditory canal and rammed.
+Leads to injury to the skin of the external auditory canal (for example, abrasions), so the production of earwax increases.
+Subsequently, it is pushed inside the external auditory canal and compacted.

-In addition, conditions are created for the attachment of a secondary infection and the development of inflammatory diseases in the outer ear.
+In addition, conditions are created for the addition of a secondary infection and the development of inflammatory diseases in the outer ear.

-It leads to a violation of the process of self-cleaning from earwax.
-Most often, this cause occurs in elderly patients.
+Leads to disruption of the process of self-cleaning from earwax.
+This cause most often occurs in elderly patients.

-Skin conditions of the external auditory canal (such as eczema or psoriasis)
+Skin diseases of the external auditory canal (for example, eczema or psoriasis)

-A non-infectious inflammatory process develops, which leads to detachment of the upper layer of the skin (epidermis) of the external auditory canal in the form of plates.
-In the future, they are enveloped in sulfur and thicken, clogging the lumen of the external auditory canal.
+A non-infectious inflammatory process develops, which leads to detachment of the upper layer of skin (epidermis) of the external auditory canal in the form of plates.
+Subsequently, they are enveloped in sulfur and become denser, clogging the lumen of the external auditory canal.

-In addition, the production of secretions by the sebaceous and sulfuric glands is enhanced, which leads to an even more rapid formation of a sulfuric plug.
+In addition, the production of secretions by the sebaceous and sulfur glands increases, which leads to an even faster formation of sulfur plugs.

-Working in a dusty environment (e.g. in a mill or mines)
+Working in a dusty environment (for example, in a mill or in mines)

 Dust settles in the external auditory canal.
-As a result, the production of secretion by the ear glands is enhanced, and the work of the skin cilia is also disrupted.
+As a result, the secretion production of the ear glands increases, and the functioning of the skin's cilia is disrupted.

 Foreign body in the lumen of the external auditory canal

-It leads to increased production of secretion by the ear glands (a natural protective reaction of the body), which does not have time to be removed.
+Leads to increased secretion production by the ear glands (a natural protective reaction of the body), which does not have time to be removed.
 In addition, a mechanical obstacle is created in the way of self-purification of sulfur.

-It leads to the drying of the secretion of the external auditory canal, so a sulfuric plug of a solid consistency is formed.
+Leads to drying of the secretion of the external auditory canal, so a sulfur plug of solid consistency is formed.

 Age

-The older the person, the higher the risk of sulfur plug formation.
-Because with age, the mechanisms of self-purification of earwax weaken, and its production by the glands increases.
+The older a person is, the higher his risk of developing wax plugs.
+Because with age, the self-cleaning mechanisms of earwax weaken, and its production by the glands increases.

 In addition, in older patients, the number of hairs in the external auditory canal tends to increase.
 Therefore, an additional obstacle is created in the way of self-purification of sulfur.

-Sulfur plug, as a rule, does not manifest itself for a long time.
-Only when the lumen of the external auditory canal is almost completely blocked (70% or more) do signs of sulfur plug appear.
-Moreover, they can occur both on one and on both sides, if the sulfur plug has formed in both ears.
+As a rule, sulfur plugs do not manifest themselves for a long time.
+Only when the lumen of the external auditory canal is almost completely blocked (70% or more) do signs of cerumen plug appear.
+Moreover, they can occur on either one or both sides, if wax plugs have formed in both ears.

-Symptoms develop slowly due to the gradual accumulation of sulfur in the external auditory canal.
-Therefore, the patient usually does not pay any attention to the fact that he is gradually deafening, and noise appears in the ears.
+Symptoms develop slowly due to the gradual accumulation of wax in the external auditory canal.
+Therefore, the patient usually does not pay any attention to the fact that he gradually becomes deaf and noise appears in the ears.

-Dry and irritating cough, nausea and dizziness, moderate pain and echo of one's own voice in the ear
+Dry and irritating cough, nausea and dizziness, moderate pain and echo of your own voice in the ear

-Signs appear if the sulfur plug presses on the eardrum, irritating its nerve endings.
+Signs appear if the wax plug puts pressure on the eardrum, irritating its nerve endings.

-With prolonged pressure of the sulfur plug, inflammation of the eardrum (myringitis) or the middle ear cavity (otitis media) sometimes develops.
+With prolonged pressure from wax plugs, inflammation of the eardrum (myringitis) or the middle ear cavity (otitis media) sometimes develops.

-As a result, an unexpressed pain in the ear appears (with otitis media it intensifies during chewing or talking), the body temperature may rise moderately, small discharges appear from the external auditory canal (most often purulent).
+As a result, mild pain in the ear appears (with otitis media it intensifies during chewing or talking), body temperature may rise moderately, and small discharge (most often purulent) appears from the external auditory canal.

-They take place in severe cases, when the sulfuric plug is located in the bone section and strongly presses on the eardrum, irritating its nerve endings.
+Occurs in severe cases, when the cerumen plug is located in the bone region and puts strong pressure on the eardrum, irritating its nerve endings.

-All symptoms disappear after removal of the sulfur plug.
+All symptoms disappear after removing the wax plug.

-Most often, the first signs of cerumen appear upon contact with water (for example, after diving in a pool or bathing in a shower).
-Since it swells and partially pushes inward closer to the eardrum, blocking the lumen of the external auditory canal.
+Most often, the first signs of wax impaction appear upon contact with water (for example, after diving in a pool or taking a shower).
+Because it swells and partially pushes inward closer to the eardrum, blocking the lumen of the external auditory canal.

-There are several ways: the use of pharmaceutical preparations at home, as well as the use of hardware methods in a medical institution.
+There are several ways: the use of pharmaceutical drugs at home, as well as the use of hardware methods in a medical institution.

 How to remove wax plug at home

-Trying to remove a large sulfur plug at home and in the presence of severe symptoms on your own is useless, and not always harmless.
-Since it is possible to accidentally introduce an infection, damage the eardrum or the skin of the external auditory canal.
+Trying to remove large wax plugs at home yourself and in the presence of severe symptoms is useless, and not always harmless.
+Since you can accidentally get an infection, damage the eardrum or the skin of the external auditory canal.

-However, small wax plugs can be removed at home with care.
-Moreover, it is necessary to use pharmacy products (ear drops), and not hygienic cotton swabs.
+However, small wax plugs can be removed at home, using caution.
+Moreover, it is necessary to use pharmaceutical products (ear drops), and not hygienic cotton swabs.

 Because with their help, earwax is compacted and pushed closer to the eardrum.
 That is, the sulfur plug, on the contrary, increases in size.

-In addition, such deep cleaning can cause injury to the skin of the external auditory canal and / or eardrum (perforation - violation of the integrity).
+In addition, such deep cleaning may cause injury to the skin of the external auditory canal and/or eardrum (perforation - loss of integrity).

-Drops for removing sulfur plug - pharmacy products
+Drops for removing wax plugs - pharmaceutical products

-They are used for safe and painless removal of sulfur plug at home, as well as for the prevention of its formation.
-In addition, ear drops are used as a preparatory stage before the removal of the ENT sulfur plug by a doctor.
+They are used to safely and painlessly remove wax plugs at home, as well as to prevent its formation.
+In addition, ear drops are used as a preparatory step before an ENT doctor removes wax plugs.

-They help dissolve the sulfur plug in the ear canal, making it easy to remove.
+They help dissolve the wax plug in the ear canal, making it easy to remove.
 This technique is called cerumenolysis.

-It is noteworthy that during cerumenolysis, the cork itself does not swell, so discomfort in the ear, as a rule, does not occur.
+It is noteworthy that during cerumenolysis the plug itself does not swell, so unpleasant sensations in the ear, as a rule, do not occur.

 The most commonly used agents for cerumenolysis

-A-Cerumen In dropper bottles of 2 ml To remove sulfur plug instill 1 ml of the solution (half a dropper bottle) into the external auditory canal, after one minute it is cleaned.
+A-Cerumen In 2 ml dropper bottles To remove wax plug instill 1 ml of solution (half a dropper bottle) into the external auditory canal, after one minute it is cleaned.
 The procedure is carried out twice a day for 3-4 days.

-For the prevention of education sulfur plugs (for example, in patients using a hearing aid), a solution of 1 ml is instilled into each ear canal twice a month.
+To prevent education wax plugs (for example, in patients using a hearing aid), a solution of 1 ml is instilled into each ear canal twice a month.

-Remo Wax In bottles of 10 ml with a plastic dispenser To remove sulfur plug 10 to 20 drops of the solution are instilled into the external auditory canal of the diseased ear, after 20-60 minutes it is removed.
+Remo-Wax In 10 ml bottles with a plastic dispenser To remove wax plug 10 to 20 drops of the solution are instilled into the external auditory canal of the diseased ear, and after 20-60 minutes it is removed.
 The procedure is carried out daily for 3-4 days.

-To prevent the formation of sulfur plugs the drug is used once every two weeks.
+To prevent the formation of wax plugs the drug is used once every two weeks.

-First, warm the drops to body temperature or 37°C. To do this, hold the bottle with the solution in a compressed palm for 5-10 minutes or heat it in a water bath.
+First, warm the drops to body temperature or 37°C. To do this, hold the bottle with the solution in your clenched palm for 5-10 minutes or heat it in a water bath.

-Then lie on your side or tilt your head in the opposite direction to the affected ear.
-Next, drip the solution into the external auditory canal of the diseased ear along the back or upper wall (not in the center!)
-To avoid the formation of an air lock.
+Then lie on your side or tilt your head in the opposite direction to the sore ear.
+Next, drop the solution into the external auditory canal of the affected ear along the back or upper wall (not in the center!) to avoid the formation of an air lock.

-After the time set according to the instructions, roll over to the other side or bend over the sink / napkin so that the solution flows out.
-Then flush the external ear canal with warm water or 0.9% saline.
+After the time required according to the instructions, turn over on the other side or lean over the sink/napkin to allow the solution to flow out.
+Then rinse the external auditory canal with warm water or 0.9% saline solution.

-• With a defect (violation of the integrity) of the eardrum.
+• In case of a defect (violation of integrity) of the eardrum.

-• If the patient has chronic otitis or in the past he suffered purulent otitis media.
+• If the patient has chronic otitis or in the past he suffered purulent otitis.

 • A-Cerumen is contraindicated for use in children under 2.5 years of age.

-Yes, 3% hydrogen peroxide can be used.
-While the use of a higher percentage of the solution is contraindicated, because it causes a chemical burn of the skin of the external auditory canal and eardrum.
+Yes, you can use 3% hydrogen peroxide.
+Whereas the use of a higher percentage of the solution is contraindicated, since it causes a chemical burn to the skin of the external auditory canal and eardrum.

 The mechanism of action of hydrogen peroxide

-In contact with tissues, peroxide decomposes into molecular oxygen and water.
-In this case, oxygen oxidizes the tissues (in this case, the sulfur plug), forming a foam that mechanically cleans the external auditory canal.
+Upon contact with tissues, peroxide breaks down into molecular oxygen and water.
+In this case, oxygen oxidizes the tissue (in this case, the cerumen plug), forming foam, which mechanically cleanses the external auditory canal.

-Moreover, it should be remembered that hydrogen peroxide leads to swelling of the sulfur plug, so ear congestion and hearing loss increase.
-However, after cleansing the external auditory canal, the symptoms disappear.
+Moreover, it should be remembered that hydrogen peroxide leads to swelling of the cerumen plug, so ear congestion and hearing loss intensifies.
+However, after cleaning the external auditory canal, the symptoms disappear.

 First, heat the hydrogen peroxide in a water bath to 37°C.

-Then lie on the side opposite the affected ear, or tilt your head to the healthy side.
-Next, use a pipette to drip at least 10-15 drops of hydrogen peroxide (about half a pipette) along the back or upper wall of the external auditory canal of the diseased ear.
-At the same time, unpleasant sensations appear in the ear and a hiss is heard.
+Then lie on the side opposite the sore ear, or tilt your head to the healthy side.
+Next, using a pipette, drop at least 10-15 drops of hydrogen peroxide (about half a pipette) along the back or upper wall of the external auditory canal of the sore ear.
+In this case, unpleasant sensations appear in the ear and a hissing sound is heard.

-After 5-10 minutes, roll over to the other side or lean over the sink / napkin so that hydrogen peroxide with particles of sulfuric cork flows out.
-Then remove the remnants of hydrogen peroxide from the auricle with a swab, without penetrating into the external auditory canal.
+After 5-10 minutes, turn over to the other side or lean over the sink/napkin so that the hydrogen peroxide with particles of wax plug flows out.
+Then remove the remaining hydrogen peroxide from the auricle using a swab, without penetrating into the external auditory canal.

 Repeat the procedure 4-6 times a day for 3-5 days.
-Usually the symptoms of sulfuric plug disappear, and hearing is restored.
+Usually the symptoms of wax plug disappear and hearing is restored.

-However, after self-removal of the sulfur plug, it is necessary to consult an ENT doctor who will visually examine the external auditory.
+However, after self-removal of the wax plug, it is necessary to consult an ENT doctor who will visually examine the external auditory canal.

 • If there is a defect in the eardrum.

-• If the patient has had purulent otitis media in the past or is currently suffering from chronic otitis media.
+• If the patient has suffered from purulent otitis media in the past or is currently suffering from chronic otitis media.

-Do I need to rinse my ear to remove wax plug?
+Do I need to rinse my ear to remove wax?

-Washing out (irrigation) is the most common and effective way to remove a sulfur plug by an otolaryngologist.
+Washing out (irrigation) is the most common and effective way to remove wax plugs by an otolaryngologist.

-Whereas it is not recommended to remove the sulfur plug by washing at home.
-Since there is a high probability of damage to the eardrum and / or skin of the external auditory canal.
+However, it is not recommended to remove wax plugs by rinsing yourself at home.
+Since there is a high probability of damage to the eardrum and/or skin of the external auditory canal.

-If the sulfur plug is soft, then washing is carried out without prior preparation.
+If the sulfur plug is soft, then washing is carried out without preliminary preparation.

-When the sulfur plug is dry, it must first be softened.
-For this purpose, 3% hydrogen peroxide is instilled into the external auditory canal of the diseased ear 5-6 times a day for 2-3 days.
-Or, cerumenolysis products are used according to the instructions.
+When the sulfur plug is dry, it is necessary to soften it first.
+For this purpose, half a pipette of 3% hydrogen peroxide is instilled into the external auditory canal of the diseased ear 5-6 times a day for 2-3 days.
+Or use cerumenolysis products according to the instructions.

-To wash the external auditory canal, water or any solution of an external antiseptic (for example, furacilin) is used, which is heated to 37 ° C.
+To rinse the external auditory canal, use water or any solution of external antiseptic (for example, furatsilin), which are heated to 37°C.

-There are instrumental (manually) and hardware methods for washing out the sulfuric plug:
+There are instrumental (manual) and hardware methods for washing out wax plug:

-During the procedure, the doctor delivers a jet of water under increased pressure into the external auditory canal towards the eardrum.
-Due to this, particles of the sulfuric cork move away from the place of attachment.
+During the procedure, the doctor delivers a high-pressure stream of water into the external auditory canal towards the eardrum.
+Due to this, particles of sulfur plug move away from the place of attachment.
 The water then flows into the tray through the outlet of the external auditory canal.

 However, Janet's syringe is capable of creating pressure up to 10 atmospheres.
-Whereas the tympanic membrane can withstand only 2 atmospheres.
-Therefore, the success of the procedure depends largely on the professionalism of the doctor.
+Whereas the eardrum can only withstand 2 atmospheres.
+Therefore, the success of the procedure largely depends on the professionalism of the doctor.

-When should you not rinse your ear to remove wax plug?
+When should you not rinse your ear to remove wax?

-• Violation of the integrity of the eardrum (perforation) - the result of injury or infection.
+• Violation of the integrity of the eardrum (perforation) is the result of injury or infection.

 • The presence of acute or chronic otitis media.

-Since in these cases the ingress of water into the cavity of the middle ear can exacerbate the chronic inflammatory process.
+Because in these cases, water entering the middle ear cavity can lead to an exacerbation of the chronic inflammatory process.

-In the arsenal of otolaryngologists, there are several methods that they use depending on the situation.
+Otolaryngologists have several methods in their arsenal, which they use depending on the situation.

-Manipulation is performed with water heated to 37°C in a water bath.
-Beforehand, a short and obliquely cut rubber tube is put on the tip of the syringe so as not to injure the walls of the ear canal.
+The manipulation is performed with water heated to 37°C in a water bath.
+First, a short and obliquely cut rubber tube is placed on the tip of the syringe so as not to damage the walls of the ear canal.

 Carrying out the procedure:

-The patient is in a sitting position, and from the side of the diseased ear on the shoulder to collect water, there is a tray that holds the assistant.
+The patient is in a sitting position, and on the side of the sore ear, on the shoulder, there is a tray to collect water, which is held by an assistant.

 The doctor pulls the auricle up and back, straightening the external auditory canal.
-Then he sends a jet of water along the upper wall of the ear canal in shocks, in order to avoid increasing pressure on the eardrum.
-Back from the ear, a stream of water flows into the tray.
+Then it directs a stream of water along the upper wall of the ear canal in jerks to avoid increasing pressure on the eardrum.
+A stream of water flows back from the ear into the tray.

 After washing, the auricle is dried with cotton wool wrapped around the probe.
 Then, turunda soaked in an antiseptic solution (for example, boric alcohol) is placed in the external auditory canal for 15-20 minutes.

-Washing out the sulfur plug with an irrigator (Propluse)
+Washing out wax plugs using an irrigator (Propluse)

-For washing, water or an external antiseptic solution is used, which are heated to 37 ° C in a water bath.
+For rinsing, water or a solution of external antiseptic is used, which are heated to 37°C in a water bath.

 Carrying out the procedure: